blackmann/m4edocs/source/broker.rst

-Payment Switch (TSwitch)
+Payment Switch (Broker)
 *************************

 Payments can be made **from** different kind of wallets into **another** kind of wallet which, in some cases, may not belong to the same payment provider.
-For this reason, the TSwitch intervenes by abstracting the movement of money between wallets of possibly different payment providers.
+For this reason, the Broker intervenes by abstracting the movement of money between wallets of possibly different payment providers.

 The switch has references to internal (merchant) accounts/wallets for each payment provider supported.
 The reason for this will be seen the following sections.